Professional Home Inspections

-Purchasing a home is one of the largest and most important decisions that you will make in your lifetime.
-That's why I take my responsibility to act as your inspector so seriously.
-My goal, embodied in my company name, can be broken down into three statements:
+Safe@Home Inspections, LLC offers a range of home inspection services, but we never lose sight of the most important fact: someone we worked for will be living in that home.
+That's why we take our responsibility to act as your inspector so seriously.
+Our goal, embodied in the company name, can be broken down into three statements:

-- I want you to be safe and happy in your home.
+- We want you to be safe and happy in your home.

-- I want your guests to be safe in your home.
+- We want your guests to be safe in your home.

-- I want your investment to be as safe as I can make it, within the bounds of my role.
+- We want your investment to be as safe as I can make it, within the bounds of my role.

-To that end, I specialize in providing you with the most informative home inspection report available.
-I don't whitewash or minimize concerns.
-I simply report on them accurately so that you can make an informed decision.
+To that end, we specialize in providing you with the most informative home inspection report available.
+We don't whitewash or minimize concerns, nor do we exaggerate them.
+We simply report our findings accurately so that you can make an informed decision.

-As you can see in the sample report (link above), my inspection covers hundreds of components in the home.
 The report is built to be clear and concise.
-To aid you, each report has summaries clearly outlining maintenance items, items of concerns, a category for deferred costs (old furnaces and such), and significant concerns that pose immediate life/safety issues or, in my opinion, cost more thatn $2,000.00 to correct.
+To aid you, each report has summaries outlining maintenance items, items of concerns, a category for deferred costs (old furnaces and such), and significant concerns that pose immediate life/safety issues or, in my opinion, cost more than $2,000.00 to correct.

 Since a picture is worth at least a thousand words, my reports include digital images of pertinent items and, where advantageous, video.
 The report is completed on-site where possible.
 When that is not, it will be available in less than 24 hours.